 Salut!
 Tell me, if you’re an American living in France, have you ever felt like you’ve been an expat for too long?
 Or that maybe you’re adapting to life abroad a little too well?
 There are some signs that will clue you in after a certain amount of time.
 What are these things, you ask?
 Here are 15 signs you’re an American living in France who’s been here a little too long!

-15 Signs you’ve been living abroad in France too long
+15 Signs you’re an American living in France for too long

-I’ve been living in the Loire Valley part of France for almost 4 years now with my French husband Tom and some of these signs are becoming the norm.
+I’ve been living in the Loire Valley part of France for almost 4 years now with my French husband Tom and some of these signs below are becoming the norm.
 And I hope a few others never do!
 Do any of these sound like you?
-Don’t worry, they’re endearing qualities for the most part. 😉
+Don’t worry, fellow American expats, they’re endearing qualities for the most part. 😉

 Here are the top signs you’ve been an expat in France for too long:

-1. You start forgetting words that used to just come to you naturally.
+1. You start forgetting words that used to just come to you naturally in the United States.
 You also start saying things like French people would say them.
 Things like, “practice sports” “take a decision” and “Explain me how you did that” in English when you’re not paying attention.
 And you’ll throw in the occasional French word if you can’t think of the English one right away.
+Language barrier, be gone!